AviatrixSystems/Docs/HowTos/tgw_faq.rst

 When using Transit Gateway Orchestrator for hybrid connectivity, no gateways are deployed in the Spoke VPCs for hybrid function.

-How does Transit Gateway Orchestrator compare with Transit VPC?
+How does the Next Gen Transit compare with Transit VPC?
 ----------------------------------------------------------------

 Transit Gateway Orchestrator can be deployed with some Spoke VPCs run Aviatrix gateways.
 When is the right use case to run Aviatrix Spoke gateway?